How do I contact EMOTIV?

 What is the refund policy?

-Do you have a refund policy?Please note that Emotiv does not permit the return of or offer refunds for the Emotiv SDK or Apps, which is sold as an electronic download.
+EMOTIV does not permit the return of or offer refunds for Software Licenses or Apps, which are sold as an electronic download.

-The EPOC and SDK headset may be returned for a refund or exchange, within 30 days from date of purchase, less restocking fees of 25%.
+The EPOC+ and Insight headsets may be returned for a refund or exchange, within 60 days from date of shipping, less restocking fees of 25%.

 Shipping and Handling fees of the headset is at the expense and responsibility of the purchaser and will not be refunded.

-Learn more about the warranty and refund policies here: http://emotiv.com/store/refund.php
+Learn more about the warranty and refund policies here.